Canio’s Cultural Cafe lives at the Old Whalers’ Church, 44 Union Street, Room 29. Office hours: Tues & Fri, noon-4:30, and by appointment.

 * Master Writing Workshops on Poetry, Nature, Memoir, and Fiction with renowned writers including Mark Doty, Carl Safina, David Bouchier, and more.

-* Writing Workshops with Maryann Calendrille
+* Writing Workshops with Maryann Calendrille and guest leaders

 * Through the Viewfinder: Photography workshops and forums with Kathryn Szoka